10 Best Hamams in Istanbul + Where to Eat After Your Bath

 3. Ağa Hamamı

-If the hammam experience doesn’t get you excited by itself, perhaps soaking up the Ottoman history in this location may do the trick.
+If the hammam experience doesn’t get you excited by itself, the Ottoman history in this location may do the trick.
 It has only been renovated twice: in the 1980s and in the Ottoman period by Sultan Abdulmecid.
 This hammam has a rich history dating back to the times of Mehmet the Conqueror.
-This is the oldest Turkish bath on our list, having been constructed in 1454.
-Built for Sultan Mehmet and his sons, one year after conquering Constantinople (now Istanbul), this is the first Turkish bath in Istanbul.
+It is the oldest Turkish bath on our list, constructed in 1454.
+Built for Sultan Mehmet and his sons, one year after the conquest of Constantinople (now Istanbul), this is the first Turkish bath in Istanbul.

 You can read more and make a reservation for Ağa Hamamı here.